 - NOFF reserves the right to disqualify any submission without refund of submission fees.

 - Films must not have publicly screened in the greater New Orleans area prior to the festival.
 While world premieres are not requirements for NOFF, this information is taken into consideration when making final programming decisions.

 - All accepted films may be screened more than once, and are scheduled at the discretion of the New Orleans Film Festival staff.

 - Films produced or financed by a major motion picture studio are eligible for festival screenings but are not eligible for competitive awards.
 Films that have acquired distribution are eligible for festival screenings but are not eligible for competitive awards.

-- New Orleans Film Festival is hereby granted the right to utilize an excerpt from any film submitted and accepted for exhibition at the festival for promotional purposes.
-The festival is hereby also granted the right to utilize image(s) and/or biographical information of the filmmakers for promotional purposes.
+-The festival is hereby also granted the right to utilize image(s) and/or biographical information of the filmmakers for promotional purposes.
 The festival reserves the right to fill in any information not supplied by the filmmaker from whatever source available and will not be responsible if incorrect information is entered.